kununu/data-fixtures/docs/FixtureTypes/cache-pool-fixtures.md

 $executor->execute($loader->getFixtures(), true);
 ```

-If you want to know more options on how you can load fixtures in the Loader checkout *[Load Fixtures](/README.md#loading-fixtures)*.
+If you want to know more options on how you can load fixtures in the Loader checkout *[Load Fixtures](../../README.md#load-fixtures)*.

 ### 3. Append Fixtures

 By default, when loading fixtures the cache storage is purged.
-If you want to change this behavior and instead append the fixtures, you can pass *true* as second argument to the CachePoolExecutor.
+If you want to change this behavior and instead append the fixtures, you can pass *true* as second argument to the `CachePoolExecutor`.

 ```php
 <?php